 Nicola, Year 3 teacher, Salford

-This is soon followed by an interactive timeline (hall required for this session) with many acting opportunities, anecdotes and fun trivia from the Second World War before going back into the classroom for a carousel hands-on artefact investigation, with pupils investigating our wide range of genuine WW2 artefacts (such as genuine safe to handle gas masks with replica modern filters) where absolutely everything on display is available to hold and explore.
+This is soon followed by a brief timline summary of WW2 events, leading into a hands-on artefact investigation, with pupils investigating our wide range of genuine WW2 artefacts (such as genuine safe to handle gas masks with replica modern filters) where absolutely everything on display is available to hold and explore.

-The rest of the day is then spent on a series of other WW2 related activities.
-These include blacking out windows to the tune of "Put that light out Nelly!"; bandaging each other up using a genuine WW2 first aid instruction booklet, using a real Morse code machine and ending the day by putting out pretend 'fires' with a genuine stirrup pump.
+The second half of the morning is another task from a choice of a) blacking out windows to the tune of "Put that light out Nelly!"; b) bandaging each other up using a genuine WW2 first aid instruction booklet, using c) using a real Morse code machine or d) (fine weather only) putting out pretend (wooden target) 'fires' with a genuine stirrup pump.

 So what are you waiting for?
 Contact us or visit one of the quick links below to bring WW2 to life in your school.